nbari/py-sessions/README.md

 Server-side only
 ----------------

-Session data is stored only in server-side not in the client side via cookie.
+Session data is stored only in server-side not in the client (persistent cookies).

 Session storage backends